maybeken/pixelbook-linux-debian/README.md

+# Updates to the original solution

+The current repo contains a more modern solution to install Linux (specifically Debian-based distros) using modern solutions provided by the open source community and currated by me by trial-and-error with different solutions and debugging on my own Pixelbook Go.
+Kudos to the big help from this [repo](https://github.com/mateowoetam/tuxelbookgoscript) by @mateowoetam and all the good works from @WeirdTreeThing.

+*Note: When you are running Debian, my suggestion is to run your desktop with Xserver instead of wayland due to some compatibility issues with certain function of the patches.
+You can, of course try running wayland but likely will suffer from graphical glitches and keymapping issues.*

 # Installing "real" linux on a Google Pixelbook

 This repo documents the process of replacing ChromeOS on a stock [Google Pixelbook][pixelbook_product_page]